 The Bell Student Center and commuter lounge serves as a hub for a variety of student gatherings, study groups, and other planned and unplanned campus activities.
+This is where the Security Office is located.

 C. H. Springer and Wallace Hamilton Building